 Headway & span audit

-Routes with 30+ minute peak headways, short weekday spans, and weekend gaps — surfaced against your own service-standard targets, not generic thresholds.
+Routes exceeding your peak headway target, short weekday spans, and weekend gaps — surfaced against your own service-standard targets.

 of 26 weekday routes end before 21:00